ninjadev/nin/frontend/README.md

 make run
 ```

-Open the `public/` dir to see the result.
+Open the `/backend/public/` dir to see the result.

 * Write your code in `app` dir.
 * Put static files that should be copied (index.html etc) to `app/assets`.
-* Manage dependencies with [Bower](http://bower.io) or simply put
+* Manage dependencies with ghetto-bower.
-  third-party styles & scripts in `vendor` dir.